Create a datastore

 -

-In the ASA r2 storage system, SVM should be mapped to aggregate for SVM user.
+In the ASA r2 storage system, the SVM should be mapped to the aggregate for the SVM user.

 -